-Each Unipacker packs multiple products with no need for tooling changeover
+Each UniPAKer packs multiple products with no need for tooling changeover

 For this Morrisons potato packing line, Brillopak installed two specialist four-arm Spider (Delta) robots within each robotic cell.
 Each robot has a payload of 5kg, including a head with rotation functionality.
 In most fresh produce applications a three-arm robot will offer sufficient payload highlights David.